skip to Main Content

 6. Data Breach Notification Purposes.
 We may use or disclose your Protected Health Information to provide legally required notices of unauthorized access to or disclosure of your health information.

 7. For Law Enforcement.
-We may disclose PHI to authorized officials for law enforcement purposes; for example, to respond to a search warrant, report a crime on our premises or help identify or locate someone.
+We may disclose PHI to authorized officials for law enforcement purposes.
+For example, to report a crime, such as illegal substances being bought or sold on CRMHS property or being physically/verbally aggressive towards CRMHS staff.

 8. For Serious Threat to Health or Safety.
 If we believe it is necessary to avoid a serious threat to your health or safety or to someone else’s.